 Wow, that looks like awful LTE coverage.
 Crown Castle states a signal level of -85 dBm or greater is required for adequate coverage thus only the dark green, light green, and yellow streets have sufficient coverage.
 All the streets shown in red, light blue, or dark blue are lower than -85 dBm (more negative) thus they supposedly have a significant gap.

-Fortunately, we’ve got a pretty good BS detector and let’s just say this claim set off bells like a three-alarm fire.
+Fortunately, this didn’t pass the sniff test and let’s just say this claim set off bells like a three-alarm fire.
 Over on the right hand side it shows the percentages for each of the coverage levels.
 Signal levels of -85 dBm or greater (more positive) totaled 9.5%.
 Thus Crown Castle claims 90.5% of the streets they drove have a significant gap in service.
 Does anyone really believe this?
 Cell coverage in Palos Verdes is not great, but it’s not that bad.
-Time to call BS on these guys.
+Time to call out these guys.

 A Different Story in Palos Verdes Estates